-The Household Hazardous Waste Days (HHHWD) for 2020 are set as follows:
+The Household Hazardous Waste Days (HHHWD) for 2021 are scheduled as follows:

 Both events will be held at the Transfer Station from 8 am - 12 pm.
 If you would like to understand what is allowed and what is not allowed to be brought to these events, please review the HHHWD general information flyer.